Category: World News

 Recently, Iran announced that it is no longer enriching uranium at any of its sites, signaling to the West its openness to potential negotiations regarding its nuclear program in an effort to ease sanctions.

-However, these talks have yet to materialize, as former President Trump and Israeli Prime Minister Benjamin Netanyahu have threatened Tehran over both its nuclear and missile programs.
+However, these talks have yet to materialize, as U.S. President Trump and Israeli Prime Minister Benjamin Netanyahu have threatened Tehran over both its nuclear and missile programs.

 • US Cuts UN Humanitarian Aid To $2bn Amid Trump Demands for Reforms